Skip to content

 Shared-memory locking

-The mock state is backed by a shared-memory segment protected by a filesystem lock (fcntl.flock).
+The legacy shared-memory backend remains available and is backed by a shared-memory segment protected by a filesystem lock (fcntl.flock).

 Operation Before After